bjezek/MarkowitzModel/README.md

 # MarkowitzModel

-# Model will show portfolio with best Sharp-ratio to invest in given the stocks given
+# Model will show best Risk/Reward Ratio out of a thousand diferrent portfolio mix [